mraleph/mraleph.github.com/_posts/2015-01-11-whats-up-with-monomorphism.md

 If `inv` is optimized when inline cache for `cb(...)` invocation is monomorphic then optimizing compiler can potentially inline this call (which is very important for small functions on hot paths).
 When this cache is megamorphic optimizer will not be able to inline anything (it does not know _what_ - as there is no single target) and will just leave a generic invocation operation in the IR.

-<p class="sidenote-host"><small class="sidenote">[in fact <code>o.m(...)</code> compiles into two ICs: one <code>LoadIC</code> that does property load and another <code>CallIC</code> that invokes loaded property with appropriate receiver and arguments. <code>CallIC</code> is the same kind of IC that is described above for <code>cb(...)</code>-like calls.
-It is only capable of recording monomorphic only megamorphic state.
-That's why its state is ignored when optimizing method call and only state of the property load IC is used]</small>This comes in contrast with method invocation expressions <code>o.m(...)</code> that are handled similarly to property accesses.
+<p class="sidenote-host">This comes in contrast with method invocation expressions <code>o.m(...)</code> that are handled similarly to property accesses.
 ICs at method invocation sites have intermediate polymorphic state between monomorphic and megamorphic state.
 V8 is capable of inlining at monomorphic, polymorphic and megamorphic sites and it builds IR in the same way as for properties: choosing between a decision tree or a single polymorphic type guard before inlined function body.
-There is one limitation however: for V8 to be able to inline method call it needs <em>it to be part of the shape</em>.</p>
+There is one limitation however: for V8 to be able to inline method call it needs <em>it to be part of the shape</em>.<small class="sidenote">[in fact <code>o.m(...)</code> compiles into two ICs: one <code>LoadIC</code> that does property load and another <code>CallIC</code> that invokes loaded property with appropriate receiver and arguments. <code>CallIC</code> is the same kind of IC that is described above for <code>cb(...)</code>-like calls.
+It is only capable of recording monomorphic only megamorphic state.
+That's why its state is ignored when optimizing method call and only state of the property load IC is used]</small></p>

 {% highlight javascript %}
 function inv(o) {